This unit plan is designed for students in years 6-8.

 Our butterfly resources explore our native and introduced butterfly species.
 It highlights the science behind butterfly life cycles, how moths and butterflies differ and how butterflies defend themselves.
 Students learn how to become citizen scientists and engage in interesting and authentic research.

 This comprehensive unit plan includes both scientific and literacy activities.
-It is designed for years 6–8.
-If you are looking for a simpler, quicker look at butterflies, refer to the Butterflies middle primary unit plan.
+It is designed for years 6-8.
+If you are looking for a simpler, quicker look at butterflies, refer to the Butterflies lower primary unit plan.

 The learning outcomes of this teacher resource are that students will: